skyfielders/python-skyfield/skyfield/documentation/time.rst

 showing how the length of Earth’s day expands and contracts by milliseconds over the decades.
-The accumulated error at any given moment is provided as ΔT, the evolving difference between TT and UT1 that dropped below zero in 1871 but then rose past it in 1902 and now stands at more than +67.2 seconds.
+The accumulated error at any given moment is provided as ∆T, the evolving difference between TT and UT1 that dropped below zero in 1871 but then rose past it in 1902 and now stands at more than +67.2 seconds.

-The task of governing leap seconds can be stated, then, as the task of keeping the difference between TT and UTC close to the natural value ΔT out in the wild.
+The task of governing leap seconds can be stated, then, as the task of keeping the difference between TT and UTC close to the natural value ∆T out in the wild.
-The standards bodies promise, in fact, that the difference between these two artificial time scales will always be within 0.9 seconds of the observed ΔT value.
+The standards bodies promise, in fact, that the difference between these two artificial time scales will always be within 0.9 seconds of the observed ∆T value.

-In calculations that do not involve Earth’s rotation, ΔT never arises.
+In calculations that do not involve Earth’s rotation, ∆T never arises.
 The positions of planets,
 the distance to the Moon,
-and the movement of a comet or asteroid all ignore ΔT completely.
+and the movement of a comet or asteroid all ignore ∆T completely.
-When, then, does ΔT come into play?
+When, then, does ∆T come into play?

-* ΔT is used when you specify your geographic location as a :class:`~skyfield.toposlib.Topos` and Skyfield needs to compute its location at a given date and time.
+* ∆T is used when you specify your geographic location as a :class:`~skyfield.toposlib.Topos` and Skyfield needs to compute its location at a given date and time.

-* ΔT is needed to determine directions like “up,” “north,” and “east” when you want Skyfield to compute the altitude and azimuth of an object in your local sky.
+* ∆T is needed to determine directions like “up,” “north,” and “east” when you want Skyfield to compute the altitude and azimuth of an object in your local sky.

-* ΔT determines the Earth orientation for Skyfield when an Earth satellite position generated from TLE elements gets translated into a full Solar System position.
+* ∆T determines the Earth orientation for Skyfield when an Earth satellite position generated from TLE elements gets translated into a full Solar System position.